Web components are an exciting technology that allows developers to create self-contained, reusable code patterns that are easy to control and update.

 Most of the things you’d want to do on the web—go places, push buttons, check off items, type words, make selections, etc.—already have a representative native element, ready and waiting to be used.

-While it may seem tempting to use easy-to-style divs and spans to create the components required to perform these actions, it will take far more JavaScript to recreate what the browser gives you for free for just using the relevant native HTML element.
-And even then, you may not be able to successfully recreate all expected behavior, say how select elements behave on mobile.
+s to create the components required to perform these actions, it will take far more JavaScript to recreate what the browser gives you for free for just using the relevant native HTML element.
+And even then, you may not be able to successfully recreate all expected behavior, say how select

 Don’t needlessly reinvent the wheel.
 These native elements are far more fault tolerant than any custom solution, accommodating the years of corner cases you’ll fail to think of in a single product sprint.
 More fault tolerance means less work and less risk down the road, both things I find highly appealing.